-The Lafayette County Board of County Commissioners will be holding a special meeting on Tuesday, September 9, 2014 at 5:30 p.m.
-The purpose of the meeting will be to discuss various Emergency Management items.
-The meeting will be held on the second floor of the Lafayette County Courthouse in Mayo, Florida.
+The Lafayette County Board of County Commissioners will be holding a special meeting on Monday, November 24, 2014 at 4:30 p.m. to interview the finalists for the EMS Director position.
+The meeting will be held in the County Commissioners meeting room on the second floor of the Lafayette County Courthouse in Mayo, Florida.

 By Order Of:

 Lafayette County Commission